-Figure 7 shows the comparison of different ion families based on the hourly average during 5 sunny days within the campaign period.
-Panel A in figure 7 shows the positive correlation between sulphuric acid clusters and organic molecules (HOM+ON) charged by bisulphate ion.
+While Figure 5 shows averaged values over 28 days, Figure 7 shows the comparison of different ion families on hourly basis during 5 sunny days within the campaign period.
+Panel A in Figure 7 shows the positive correlation between sulphuric acid clusters and organic molecules (HOM+ON) charged by bisulphate ion.
 This confirms our identification of HOM/ON.HSO4− compounds as both signals are connected to photochemical production of sulphuric acid during the day.
-Both of these ion families peak during the day and are absent during the night, which is consistent with figure 5A.
-On the other hand, sulphuric acid clusters anti-correlate with HOM Dimers (figure 7, panel C).
-As discussed before, the dimers are ions containing two oxidised monoterpene units that are more abundant during the night as the termination reactions of RO2 radicals with e.g. NO are less likely.
+Both of these ion families peak during the day and are absent during the night, which is consistent with Figure 5A.
+On the other hand, sulphuric acid clusters anti-correlate with HOM dimers (Figure 7, Panel C).
+As discussed before, the dimers are contain two oxidised monoterpene units that are more abundant during the night as the termination reactions of RO2 radicals with e.g. NO are less likely.
 As the dimers are not produced efficiently during the day, they are primarily charged with NO3−.
-Among the ionised species, dimers correlate with HOM monomers that are charged with nitrate (figure 7, panel D); therefore, their diurnal profile will follow the green line in figure 5A.
-In panel D, we can observe two groups of points separated by night (blue) and day (green and yellow) as the processes that control the formation of HOM Dimers and HOM.NO3- are similar: during the day it is the termination reaction of RO2 with NO, while during the night it is the abundance of ozone and monoterpenes.
-Finally, in panel B of figure 7, we can see that HOM and ON charged with nitrate show positive dependence during the day, while there is no correlation during the night.
+Among the ionised species, dimers correlate with HOM monomers that are charged with nitrate (Figure 7, Panel D); therefore, their diurnal profile will follow the green line in Figure 5A.
+In Panel D, we can observe two groups of points separated by night (blue) and day (green and yellow) as the processes that control the formation of HOM dimers and HOM.NO3- are similar: during the day it is the termination reaction of RO2 with NO, while during the night it is the abundance of ozone and monoterpenes.
+Finally, in Panel B of Figure 7, we can see that HOM and ON charged with nitrate show positive dependence during the day, while there is no correlation during the night.
 The night scatter results from the different formation pathways: oxidation of monoterpenes with NO3 radical is responsible for ON production, while ozonolysis is responsible for HOM.
-During the day, the correlation between ON.NO3− and HOM.NO3− is coincidental and is driven by the shift in the charger availability from nitrate to bisulphate, as also seen in figure 5A.
+During the day, the correlation between ON.NO3− and HOM.NO3− is coincidental and is driven by the shift in the charger availability from nitrate to bisulphate, as also seen in Figure 5A.

 Conclusion